aaronbean/duck-racing/README.md

-# Ridge Runner Duck Racing Application
+# Ridge Runners Duck Racing Application

 This is a web application that demonstrates duck race using Vue.js and TailwindCSS.